JulkaUlka/Decbase/README.md

 ## API:

-+ **[NewsAPI](https://newsapi.org/) - Used to create Services section whitch shows us latest news in the world about design.
-The buttons act as filters to switch to news with the required topic**
++ **[SWAPI](https://swapi.dev/) - Used to create Services section which shows us information about Star Wars World.
+The buttons act as filters to switch to the topic with the required name**
 + **[Pixabay](https://pixabay.com/) - Used to create the Gallery section to imitate interior design works of the Decbase**

 ## Libraries: